MavsPLoera/WordSearchGame/README.md

 https://www.programonaut.com/how-to-deploy-a-git-repository-to-a-server-using-github-actions/

-Link to the server that runs all the projects http://cse3310.org/
+Link to the server that runs all the projects:

+http://cse3310.org/

-Link to the word search game we made (Group 29): http://sp24.cse3310.org:9029/
+Link to the word search game we made (Group 29):

+http://sp24.cse3310.org:9029/